aws-samples/aws-panorama-samples/samples/TF37_opengpu/README_JP462.md

 With the help of NGC, we just need to choose the right Nvidia Jetson provided TF version (and wheel file), and export model with the corresponding NGC.
 For example:
 - Nvidia provides a [Jetson TF wheel file here](https://developer.download.nvidia.com/compute/redist/jp/v461/tensorflow/tensorflow-2.7.0+nv22.1-cp36-cp36m-linux_aarch64.whl).
 - After we look up inside the table in [TensorFlow compatibility with NVIDIA containers and Jetpack](https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform-release-notes/tf-jetson-rel.html#tf-jetson-rel), one can realize that this is built with Jetpack4.6.1 (i.e. TF2.7 + TRT8.2).
 And NGC Tensorflow 22.01 also provides the similar environment (i.e. tensorflow 2.7 + TRT8.2)
+    -  > Note: Jetpack4.6.1 and Jetpack4.6.2 are mostly the same.
 - Then we can export our model under nvcr.io/nvidia/tensorflow:22.01-tf2-py3

 ### Exporting Model with TF2.7 + TRT8.2